danielsaidi/website_danielsaidi/collections/_posts/2010/2010-01-28-magsafe-blinks-green-orange.md

 ---

-I have some strange updates regarding the greeen/orange blinking MagSafe I wrote about yesterday, where the LED on the MagSafe toggles between green orange, even though my new battery is fully loaded.
+I have some strange updates regarding the greeen/orange blinking MagSafe I wrote about yesterday, where the LED on the MagSafe toggles green/orange, even when the battery is fully loaded.

-When I tried the battery in a friend's computer, it worked perfectly...and while trying the battery at her place, the MagSafe indicator worked even in my MacBook!
-Yet, when I came home, the blinking re-appeared, and even continued when I tried another MagSafe connector.
-Straaaange times!
+The battery worked great in a friend's computer, and her MagSafe worked great in my MacBook!
+Yet, when I came home, the blinking re-appeared and continues with another MagSafe connector as well.

-However, an even stranger thing has happened since then.
+Strange times indeed, and they became even stranger.

 Before going to bed yesterday (after reading about blinking and exploding MagSafe connectors for hours) I decided to install OS X upgrades.
-The upgrade notes said something abot adjusting the computer for new hardware (strange) and then I shut it down for the night.
+The upgrade notes said something about adjusting the computer for new hardware (strange) and then I shut it down for the night.

 When I then started the computer this morning, the MagSafe no longer blinked!
 It actually seems to work!
-Either, my MagSafe connector is faulty and the other one I tried is loose or broken as well (quite unlikely), or I just had to install an additional driver update for the battery.
-I don't understand this at all, but as long as the blinking have stopped, I am mr. Happy.
+Either, my MagSafe connector is faulty and the other one I tried is broken as well (unlikely), or I just needed additional battery drivers.
+I don't understand this, but as long as it's fixed, I'm happy.

-Update: At 10:30 am, the MagSafe LED indicator started blinking once more.
-Seems like it does not blink when I have had the MagSafe disconnected for a while, but since my neighbor's MagSafe blinked with my computer and the battery is replaced, the only thing left is the computer.
+**Update** At 10:30 am, the MagSafe started blinking again.
+It seems like it doesn't blink when I've had it disconnected for a while, which could be because the battery needs some extra charging, which takes a while.
+Since my neighbors's MagSafe blinked with my computer and the battery is now replaced, the only thing that's left is the computer...most probably the motherboard.